Saniya Sethi

 Usability issue

-As all the hyperlinks, buttons and standard text look the same, users assumed they could click on the size (standard text) in the cart to change it as there's no other option to edit.
+All text elements look the same, so users mistakenly assumed the size label in the cart was clickable, as there's no other option to edit.

 Experience map